tiger2017/MLclf/README.md

 ## Citation

-If you want to use this repository, please cite:
+If you want to use this MLclf package, please cite:

 ```
 @software{xin_cao_2022_7233094,